Alexey Rodin

 Alexey Grigoryevich Rodin (Russian: Алексей Григорьевич Родин; 17 February 1902 – 27 May 1955) was a Soviet Army colonel general and Hero of the Soviet Union.

 Born to a peasant family, Rodin was drafted into the Red Army in 1920.
 After fighting in the Russian Civil War, he became an officer and rose to command 50th Rifle Corps Armored and Mechanized forces during the Winter War.
-After the end of the war, Rodin became deputy commander of the 24th Tank Division and fought in the Baltic Operation and Leningrad Strategic Defensive.
+After the end of the war, Rodin became deputy commander of the 24th Tank Division and fought in the Baltic Operation and the Leningrad Strategic Defensive.
 Given command of the 124th Tank Brigade in September 1941, he led the unit during battles around Leningrad and in the Lyuban Offensive Operation.
 From June 1942, Rodin commanded the 26th Tank Corps and led the unit during Operation Uranus.
 For its actions, the corps became the 1st Guards Tank Corps and Rodin received the title Hero of the Soviet Union.
 After Stalingrad, he was promoted to command the 2nd Tank Army and led it during Operation Kutuzov and the Battle of the Dnieper, but was dismissed due to lack of progress and heavy losses incurred in the army's advance.
 In September 1943, Rodin became commander of the Western Front (later 3rd Belorussian Front) Armored and Mechanized Forces, participating in Operation Suvorov, Operation Bagration and the East Prussian Offensive.
 Postwar, he became head of the Directorate of Combat Training of the Armored and Mechanized Forces before retirement in 1954.